hipe/tmx/lib/skylab/brazen/doc/issues/006-the-defaults-vs-required-narrative.md

      of those formal properties whose corresponding actual value is nil (not false). this (possibly zero length) list is the list of missing required properties.

-as it stands now, we determine the three lists of properties above 1) separately, 2) lazily, and 3) memoized (and frozen) into the particular entity class at call time.

 it *used* to be that some of the aggregative operations like these were calculated for at the end of the *enhanceent scope*, which looking back